maiktreya/LocalWealthHousing/md/reweighting/results-calib.md

   1.111   2.253   6.920  25.484  32.906 575.520
 ```

-As a result, mean differences (represented by "stat") are greatly reduced.
+As a result, mean differences (represented by "stat") between true (pop) and estimated (mean) values  are greatly reduced.
 For a standard 95% confidence level, we cannot reject the null hypothesis that the difference between the true population mean and our estimate is zero (as shown by p-values greater than 0.05 for both RENTAD and RENTAB).